 The Russian decision to recognise Donetsk and Lugansk might inflame the problematic situation and relations between Moscow and Kyiv and push the parties close to the conflict.
 Furthermore, this recognition will deteriorate Moscow-Brussels relations, significantly affecting the European energy market, which is hugely dependent on Russian gas export.

-The Ukrainian Government might consider this decision as ‘an act of war’ because the Kremlin’s recognition of Donetsk and Lugansk officially deprives Ukraine of part of its ‘sovereign territory’ as always Kyiv has promoted since 2014.
-Consequently, Kyiv might attempt to regain control of the Donbas militarily, causing a conflict with Russia, which will influence the entire Eurasian chessboard, especially the European Union.
+The Ukrainian Government might consider this decision as ‘an act of war’, because the Kremlin’s recognition of Donetsk and Lugansk officially deprives Ukraine of part of its ‘sovereign territory’ as Kyiv has always promoted since 2014.
+Consequently, Kyiv might attempt to regain control of the Donbas militarily, causing a conflict with Russia, and influencing the entire Eurasian chessboard, especially the European Union.